-Graded level Eligibility of Horses and Ponies for each level EA National Level Competitions s ONLY (does not apply to CDI competitions) Preliminary/Novice Horses/ponies with less than 40 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 40 upgrading points gained in Medium and above Medium Horses/ponies with less than 40 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions FEI Pony Combinations must have achieved 60% or above on one (1) occasion in Official Elementary or above FEI Children's Combinations must have achieved 60% or above on one (1) occasion in Official Novice or above.
+Graded level Eligibility of Horses and Ponies for each level EA National Level Competitions ONLY (does not apply to CDI competitions) Preliminary/Novice Horses/ponies with less than 40 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 40 upgrading points gained in Medium and above Medium Horses/ponies with less than 40 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions FEI Pony Combinations must have achieved 60% or above on one (1) occasion in Official Elementary or above FEI Children's Combinations must have achieved 60% or above on one (1) occasion in Official Novice or above.
 A horse/pony may be graded at any level (prelim/novice to FEI) to be eligible for this competition.
 FEI Junior Combinations must have achieved 60% or above on one (1) occasion in Official Medium or above FEI Young Riders Combinations must have achieved 60% or above on two (2) occasions in Official Advanced or above.
-In the event that these scores are achieved at one event, they must be judges by a different panel of judges Prix St Georges and Intermediate I tests # Combinations must have achieved 60% or above on two (2) occasions in Official Advanced competitions to be eligible to compete PSG/Intermediate 1.
+In the event that these scores are achieved at one event, they must be judges by a different panel of judges Prix St Georges and Intermediate I tests # including FEI Young Rider tests Combinations must have achieved 60% or above on two (2) occasions in Official Advanced competitions to be eligible to compete PSG/- Intermediate 1.
 In the event that the qualifying competitions are held at the one event, they must be judged by a different panel of judges

 Intermediate A and B # OR Intermediate II # Combinations must have gained at least 60% or above on two (2) in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II.
-In the event that these scores are achieved at one event, they must be judged by a different panel of judges EA Grand Prix, including U25 Grand Prix# Combinations must have gained at least 60% or above on two (2) occasions in Official Intermediate A/B or Intermediate II competitions to be eligible to compete at Grand Prix and U25 Grand Prix.
-FEI National Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.
+In the event that these scores are achieved at one event, they must be judged by a different panel of judges Intermediate II and EA Grand Prix, including U25 Grand Prix# Combinations must have gained at least 60% or above on two (2) occasions in Official Intermediate A/,-B or Intermediate II competitions to be eligible to compete at Grand Prix and U25 Grand Prix.
+For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.